 Includes the barriers (tariff and non-tariff) that U.S. companies face when exporting to this country.

 El Salvador has used sanitary standards to prevent import of raw poultry and eggs.
 In 2009, the CAFTA-DR poultry quota was expanded to El Salvador and U.S. poultry is now imported into the country.
-After long discussions with officials from the Ministry of Agriculture (MAG), USDA/FAS managed to have U.S. lamb and veal accepted under the CAFTA-DR sanitary inspection system equivalence granted to U.S. pork, beef and poultry; thus, avoiding the plant-by-plant inspection requirement.
-USDA/FAS also has been able to get approval from MAG to accept the Agricultural Marketing Service (AMS) export certificates for products containing small quantities of egg.
+After long discussions with officials from the Ministry of Agriculture (MAG), USDA/FAS managed to have U.S. lamb and veal accepted under the CAFTA-DR sanitary inspection system equivalence granted to U.S. pork, beef, and poultry, thus avoiding the plant-by-plant inspection requirement.
+USDA/FAS has also received approval from MAG to accept the Agricultural Marketing Service (AMS) export certificates for products containing small quantities of egg.
+In the first quarter of 2021, USDA/FAS, in collaboration with the Food Safety Inspection Service (FSIS), negotiated approval for U.S. table eggs.
+The FSIS export requirements for El Salvador have been updated accordingly and now reflect the new import protocol for these products.

 The Salvadoran Government requires that rice shipments be fumigated at importers’ cost unless they are accompanied by a U.S. Department of Agriculture (USDA) certificate stating that the rice is free of Tilletia Barclayana.
 However, since there is no chemical treatment that is both practical and effective against this plant pathogen, USDA cannot issue these certificates.
 El Salvador failed to notify the WTO, as required under CAFTA-DR, on the application of sanitary and phytosanitary (SPS) measures when it imposed this requirement.
 The CAFTA-DR chapter on SPS measures further states that the signatory countries accept each other’s mechanisms for inspection.